the1lab/1lab/src/Cat/Allegory/Instances/Mat.lagda.md

 ```

 Most of the structure of an allegory now follows directly from the fact
-that frames are also [semilattices]: the ordering, duals, and
+that frames are also [[meet semilattices]]: the ordering, duals, and
 intersections are all computed pointwise.
 The only thing which requires
 a bit more algebra is the verification of the modular law:

-[semilattices]: Order.Semilattice.html

 ```agda
   Matrices : Allegory (lsuc o) o (o ⊔ ℓ)